 - A company may find better or less-expensive resources overseas to produce its product which could include labor, capital, natural resources or logistics/distribution channels, etc.

 There are many challenges that impact multinational companies.
-The focus of this article is to highlight the most common financial reporting difficulties or mistakes that U.S. parent companies make when reporting foreign related results and transactions.
+Companies often make a variety of mistakes when reporting their foreign financial accounts, which can result in serious consequences.
+These may include failing to report all foreign accounts, assets, or income on the required forms, misreporting the value of foreign accounts, assets, or income, or failing to comply with local tax laws and reporting requirements.
+The focus of this article is to highlight the most common financial reporting difficulties or mistakes that U.S. parent companies make when reporting foreign-related results and transactions.

 Determination of Functional Currency for Reporting

 As stated in ASC 830, an entity’s functional currency is the currency of the primary economic environment in which the entity operates.
 In simple terms, it is the currency in which the entity generates (sales transactions) and expends (expense transactions) cash.
 Many organizations assume that the functional currency is always the local currency of the country in which the foreign entity resides, but that is not necessarily the case.
 As defined in ASC 830, there are two broad classes of foreign operations that need to be identified in order to determine the functional currency.

 - Foreign entities that are self-contained (who rely very little on their parent) with their own customers, suppliers and manufacturing operations typically use a functional currency that mirrors the local currency.

 - Foreign entities which are a direct extension or component of the parent company’s operations, typically use a functional currency that mirrors their parent because the foreign operation’s cash flows are directly linked to the parent company’s currency.
 An example of this type of entity is a sales office who solely distributes product that is manufactured by the parent or a manufacturing plant that supplies 100% of its product to the parent company